ruby/www.ruby-lang.org/ko/news/_posts/2001-07-10-removed-language-comparison-page.md

 lang: ko
 ---

-Matz desided to remove the page.
+Matz decided to remove the page.